-Section 28.11A of FRS 102 requires agreed deficit recovery payments to be recognised as a liability.
-The movement in the balance sheet liability is set out in the table below.
+FRS 102 requires agreed deficit recovery payments to be recognised as a liability.
+However, as there are no agreed deficit recovery payments from 1 January 2023 onwards, the balance sheet liability as at 31 December 2022 is £nil.
+The movement in the balance sheet liability over 2021 and over 2022 is set out in the table below.

-2021 2020 £'000 £'000 Balance sheet liability at 1 January 1,358 2,376 Deficit contribution paid (686) (1,106) Interest cost 2 20 Remaining change to the Balance Sheet liability 10 68 Pension adjustment to statement of financial activities 12 88 Balance sheet liability at 31 December 684 1,358
+2022 2021

+£'000 £'000

+Balance sheet liability at 1 January 684 1,358

+Deficit contribution paid (407) (686)

+1

+Interest cost - 2

+Remaining change to the Balance Sheet liability (277) 10

+Doncion adjustment to statement of financial activities (277) 10

+Pension adjustment to statement of financial activities (277) 12

+Balance sheet liability at 31 December - 684

-\ Comprises change in agreed deficit recovery plan and change in discount rate between yearends.
+Comprises change in agreed deficit recovery plan and change in discount rate between yearends.

-This liability represents the present value of the deficit contributions agreed as at the accounting date and has been valued using the following assumptions set by reference to the duration of the deficit recovery payments:
+This liability represents the present value of the deficit contributions agreed as at the accounting date and has been valued using the following assumptions.
+No assumptions are needed for December 2022 as there are no agreed deficit recovery payments going forward.
+No price inflation assumption was needed for December 2021 since pensionable stipends for the remainder of the recovery plan were already known.

-December 2021 December 2020
+December 2022 December 2021

-Discount rate 0.0% 0.2%
+Discount rate n/a 0.0%

-Price inflation n/a 3.1%
+Price inflation n/a n/a

-Increase to total pensionable payroll -1.5% 1.6%
+Increase to total pensionable payroll n/a -1.5%